lsst-tstn/tstn-047/index.md

 prototype and an operable deployment:

 * If desired, integrate with Keycloak authentication for finer-grained access control.
 This would obviate need for a shared Home Assistant "operator" account and password.
-This is feasible, but perhaps not an issue since the dashboard is limited to illuminators only? <br><br>
+This is feasible, but perhaps not required since the dashboard is limited to illuminators only? <br><br>

 * Decide which organization within the observatory would adopt and maintain the deployment.
 This would seemingly be either Telescope and Site, or IT.
-The deployment described here has no direct integration with the observatory control systems, and interacts only with IT owned/administrated systems. <br><br>
+As a point of note, the deployment as described here has no direct integration with the observatory control systems, and interacts only with IT owned/administrated systems. <br><br>

 * "Devops-ify" the deployment.
-This would mean wrapping up the existing prototype deployment yamls in either Rancher Fleet (if adopted by IT) or Phalanx (if adopted by Telescope and Site). <br><br>
+This would mean wrapping up the existing prototype deployment yamls in either Rancher Fleet (if to be adopted by IT) or Phalanx (if to be adopted by Telescope and Site). <br><br>

 * Arrange for backup of the persistent volume on which the Home Assistant configuration is stored. <br><br>